JStefanik9631/theros/content/Theros Campaign 1/Players/Fredrick.md

 4. After defeating the [[Gorgon]] [[Phythaezea]], he found an alcove where she kept the blind chef [[Gotarez]] as a slave for many decades.
 5. Upon finding [[Phythaezea]]'s treasure room, he commanded [[The Butler]] to take all of the treasure. [[The Butler]] appeared, saw Frederick, yelled "Meat!", and started ravenously biting his neck.
 6. Fredrick was captured by [[The Butler]] with his fate left unknown.
+7. He was later killed indirectly by the party when fighting [[The Butler]].